Ajda Pekkan: 1970s onwards

 In 2002, Pekkan was cast in a leading role in the movie Şöhret Sandalı alongside Ediz Hun and Halil Ergün.
 The film, which was produced by Oya Demirtok and directed by Ayşe Ersayın, has not been released to this day.

 In 2011, Pekkan released her single "Yakar Geçerim", written by acclaimed Turkish singer Tarkan, which ranked second on Turkey's official music chart.
 A month later the single was followed by her album, Farkin Bu.
 The album ranked first on D&R's list of best-selling albums in Turkey and eventually sold 175,000 copies.
 In 2013 she released another single, "Ara Sıcak".
 The song was written by Turkish singer Gülşen and ranked third on the official music chart in Turkey.
 Pekkan has continued her career by releasing singles "Yakarım Canını" (2015), "Ayrılık Ateşi" (2016), and "Canın Sağ Olsun" (2019), the first of which ranked fourth on Turkey's official chart.

+In 2026, she released the single "Hileli" in collaboration with the Turkish girl group Manifest, known for their pop and dance‑oriented style.